-If you are an individual who is thinking about filing for bankruptcy, it’s important that you know that there are two different common types of bankruptcy for individuals: Chapter 7 bankruptcy and Chapter 13 bankruptcy.
+Suppose you are an individual who is thinking about filing for bankruptcy.
+In that case, you must know that there are two common types of bankruptcy for individuals: Chapter 7 bankruptcy and Chapter 13 bankruptcy.

-In a Chapter 7 bankruptcy, your non-exempt assets will be liquidated, and the proceeds will be used to pay back your creditors to the extent possible.
-A Chapter 7 bankruptcy filing will remain on your credit report for 10 years.
+In a Chapter 7 bankruptcy, your non-exempt assets will be liquidated, and the money obtained will be used to pay back the creditors as much as possible.
+This type of bankruptcy filing will remain on your credit report for ten years.

 Bankruptcy can be an overwhelming legal process.
 Your attorney can help by explaining the bankruptcy types, determining your eligibility for bankruptcy, managing your bankruptcy filing, representing you at the bankruptcy hearing, and more.
 An experienced bankruptcy attorney can streamline the process and improve its outcome.